telerik/blazor-docs/components/sankey/elements/title.md

 # Sankey Title

-The Sankey for Blazor allows you to specify a title for the diagram.
+The Sankey diagram for Blazor allows you to specify a title for the diagram.
 This article explains how to add and configure the title.

 ## Adding a Title